Churchill was almost right when he said : 'I cannot

 The lies and deception which held

-together Russia for 550 years is probably not needed anymore to keep the various
+together Russia for 550 years are probably not needed anymore to keep the various

 ethnic groups together.
 The communist system broke down most of the separation